Pushpendra-Darky/EOS_May22/README.md

 - **Fork** Program Demo Uploaded.

 ## Day6
+#### ***Learned Concept***
+- Batch Systems
+- Multiuser Systems
+- Multiprogramming
+- Multitasking Systems
+- Multiprocessing Systems
+- Multithreading Systems

+- Process Scheduling

+  - Round Robin
+  - Priority
+  - FIFO
+  - Shortest Job First

+- Priority Based Scheduling

+  - Preemptive Scheduling
+  - Non-Preemptive Scheduling

+- Shortest Job First

+  - Preemptive Scheduling
+  - Non-Preemptive Scheduling

+- Response Times
+- Throughput

+- Fork

+  - Zombie Processes
+  - Orphan Processes
+  - Child inherits file descriptors from the parent

 #### ***Work Done***

 - **Fork** Program Is Implemented By Using getpid() & getppid()..
 - **Zombie** Program Is Uploaded Using **Fork** To Create Child Process[Die/Exit Before Its Parent Proccess] Corresponding to Its Parent Process[Used Sleep()].
 -- - **Orphan** Program Is Uploaded Using **Fork** To Create Child Process[Used Sleep()] Corresponding to Its Parent Process[Die/Exit First Before Child Process].

+## Day7
+#### ***Learned Concept***
+- Interprocess Communication
+  - Pipes
+    - Unidrectional
+    - Related processes
+    - Data is Sequential
+    - pipe, read, write, close
+  - FIFO aka Named Pipes
+    - Unidirectional
+    - Unrelated processes
+    - Data is Sequential
+    - open, read, wirte, close

+#### ***Assignment***

+1. Write your own utility using system calls (open, read, write, close) to copy data from one file to another file.
+Essentially you are implementing a copy utility.
+Fullfledged utility should support the following options:

+- Handling all the errors
+- cp srcfile destfile

+2. Write your own utility using library calls (fopen, fread, fwrite, fclose) to copy data from one file to another file.
+Essentially you are implementing a copy utility.
+Fullfledged utility should support the following options:

+- Handling all the errors
+- cp srcfile destfile

+3. Research

+- Which of the following programs took more time to copy file
+  1. Small
+  2. Medium
+  3. Large
+- Justify your results => Why does system call / library call take time to copy file.

+#### ***Work Done***
+- **PIPE** Program Is Uploaded[ Used PIPE For IPC B/W **RELATED PROCESS** ]
+- **FIFO** Program Is Uploaded[ Used FIFO For IPC B/W **UNRELATED PROCESS** ]
+  - Created FIFO File By $ mkfifo -m 0660 fifofile[0660 ie for READ,WRITE ]
+- **THREAD** Program Is Uploaded[ Used $ gcc -o executable source -lpthread ]